lorenzotomada/NS_continuation/tutorial.md

 ## An overview of the methods of the class
-For readability reasons, the methods of the class are going to be discussed in detail in the following, after their declaration and before their definition.
+For readability reasons, the methods of the class are going to be discussed in detail later on, after their declaration and before their definition.

 ```cpp
 template <int dim>